dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-2-themes.rst

     The base page template.

-    This just defines the skeleton structure for the page, and includes the snippets for the footer & analytics where required.
+    This defines the skeleton structure for the page, and includes the snippets for the footer & analytics where required.

 This is the main template - all the other ones inherit and extend this one, filling in the gaps with the appropriate output, depending on which page is actually being generated.

 archives.html
 -------------

+This template

 article.html
 ------------